Kaktushose/jda-commands/wiki/docs/localization.md

 If a certain message for a key isn't found, the key is returned as the messages value.

+### The dollar ($) character
+The dollar (`$`) is a reserved character for [bundle name separation](#bundles).

+Practically, in all cases this doesn't really bother, there are only 2 niche situations where the dollar has to be escaped:
+- your message key contains `$` and no bundle is explicitly stated, e.g. `key.with$.in.it`
+- the string is a [directly inserted localization messages](#directly-inserting-localization-messages) that happens to have it's prior `$` part to match a bundle name and is later to match a message key, e.g.
+  - you have a bundle called `my_bundle`
+  - you have a message key called `my-key` in that bundle
+  - and you want to print the message `my_bundle$my-key` to the user

+In these cases just prefix your whole message with a `$`, e.g. `$my_bundle$my-key` or `$key.with$.in.it`.
+Now the bundle will be treated as not stated explicitly and the dollar sign will be preserved.

 ## Implicit Localization
 Instead of using the localization API manually through the `I18n` class, JDA-Commands allows for implicit usage of localization keys in many common places.
 These include: